cyclic-software/www/content/posts/aws-budget-alerts-based-on-cost.md

---
+---
-Name: AWS Budget Alerts Based on Cost
+Name: 'AWS Budget Alerts Based on Cost'
-Slug: aws-budget-alerts-based-on-cost
+Slug: 'aws-budget-alerts-based-on-cost'
-Summary:
+Summary: ''
---
+---

 If you have used AWS you know how costs can sneak up on you.
 I have experience getting a heart stopping bill at a previous startup.
 With Cyclic I&#39;ve decided I want to start adding controls and alerts from the start.

 ‍